ODOV: Benchmark the Open-Domain Open-Vocabulary Object Detection: Experimental Results

 \subsection{Main Results on OD-LVIS}

-Table~\ref{tab:OD-LVIS} shows the results of all comparative methods and ours on OD-LVIS.
-We can first see that, the proposed method (Ours w ViT-L/14) with the DAPmt and DP\&G modules, achieves the best performance among all competitors.
-Specifically, with the ViT-L/14 (model size of 304.43M), `Ours' achieves improvements of 1.4\%, 1.6\%, 1.4\%, and 1.5\% (`frequent', `common', `rare', and overall categories) over CLIPSelf with the same backbone.
-For smaller networks, ViT-B/16 (86.26M) or RN50×16 (167.33M), compared to CLIPSelf or F-VLM using the same backbone, the achievements reach 2.1\% and 1.8\%, respectively on overall $AP$.
-Ours with RN50×16 (17.0\%@$AP$ ) even outperforms the F-VLM using a much larger backbone of RN50×64 (16.9\%@$AP$).
-These results verify the significant advantage of the DAPmt and DP\&G modules supporting improved generalization in open-domain detection.
-Moreover, from the results of all methods, we also find that the performance on OD-LVIS is generally low, which demonstrates that this benchmark is challenging, with much room for improvement.
-In Appendix~\ref{sec:B}, we present additional comparison results of our method on LVIS, along with performance comparisons against SOTA DG methods on OD-LVIS.
-We also provide visualization results on images with varying styles.
+Table~\ref{tab:OD-LVIS} shows the results of all comparative methods and our DVtor on OD-LVIS.
+We can first see that, the proposed DVtor (DeCLIP ViT-L/14) with the DAPmt and DP\&G network, achieves the best performance among all competitors.
+Specifically, when using CLIPSelf ViT-L/14 (304.43M) as the backbone, DVtor surpasses F-ViT with the same backbone by 1.4\%, 1.6\%, 1.4\%, and 1.5\% on the frequent, common, rare, and overall categories, respectively.
+Moreover, with the DeCLIP ViT-L/14 backbone, DVtor further achieves improvements of 1.9\%, 0.9\%, 1.8\%, and 1.4\% over F-ViT across the same four category groups.
+For smaller networks, such as CLIPSelf and DeCLIP with ViT-B/16 (86.26M), our method achieves overall $AP$ improvements of 2.1\% and 1.8\% compared with F-ViT using the same backbone.
+In addition, DVtor with RN50×16 (167.33M) surpasses F-VLM with the same backbone by 1.8\% in overall $AP$, and notably, our RN50×16 model (17.0\% @$AP$) even outperforms F-VLM with a much larger RN50×64 backbone (16.9\% @$AP$).
+These results demonstrate the remarkable advantages of the DAPmt and DP\&G modules in enhancing generalization for open-domain detection.
+Moreover, the overall performance of all methods on OD-LVIS remains relatively low, highlighting the challenging nature of this benchmark and the substantial room for further improvement.